 The MAPS (Mail Abuse Protection System) RBL (Realtime Blackhole List) was the first application of a way of using a DNS list as a means of identifying hosts that have been associated with the sending of spam mail.
-A full description of the service and the technology and ethics behind it can be found at http://www.mail-abuse.org/rbl/ along with more general mail policy information at http://www.mail-abuse.org/.
+A full description of the service and the technology and ethics behind it could once be found at http://www.mail-abuse.org/rbl/ along with more general mail policy information at http://www.mail-abuse.org/.

 In the few years since MAPS started operating, other similar services although with different aims, procedures and reliabilities have been introduced - MAPS itself has a number of these (ie MAPS/DUL which maintains lists of dial up modems).
 At this point in time there are many 10s of services with varying charters - lists of these can be found at http://relays.osirusoft.com/ and http://spamblock.outblaze.com/spamchk.html.
 The services are now normally referred to as a DNS Block List (DNSBL), rather than RBLs, however you will find that earlier Exim documentation (ie for version 3.x) will use the older term.

 Exim has supported RBL from version 1.80, although the flexibility was increased (with a related change configuration options) on the release of Exim 3.00.
 With the release of Exim 4.00 the whole basis of policy checks on incoming mail changed to be based on a set of Access Control Lists (ACLs) applied at various during the incoming mail transaction.
 For this reason the configuration of Exim 4.x and later to use DNSBLs is complete different to that used for earlier versions.